itacentury/HideMieterPlus/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the `LICENSE` file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file for details.

 Not affiliated with ImmoScout24.